poliastro/poliastro/docs/source/getting_started.md

 poliastro requires a number of Python packages, notably:

-- Astropy, for physical units and time handling
+- [Astropy](https://www.astropy.org/), for physical units and time handling
-- NumPy, for basic numerical routines
+- [NumPy](https://numpy.org/), for basic numerical routines
-- jplephem, for the planetary ephemerides using SPICE kernels
+- [jplephem](https://pypi.org/project/jplephem/), for the planetary ephemerides using SPICE kernels
-- matplotlib, for static orbit plotting
+- [matplotlib](https://matplotlib.org/), for static orbit plotting
-- numba (when using CPython), for accelerating the code
+- [numba](https://numba.pydata.org/) (when using CPython), for accelerating the code
-- Plotly, for interactive orbit plotting
+- [Plotly](https://plotly.com/), for interactive orbit plotting
-- SciPy, for root finding and numerical propagation
+- [SciPy](https://www.scipy.org/), for root finding and numerical propagation

-poliastro is usually tested on Linux and Windows on Python 3.7 and 3.8 against latest NumPy.
+poliastro is usually tested on Linux and Windows on Python 3.7 and 3.8 against the latest NumPy.
 It should work on OS X without problems.

 ## Installation